rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 types which can have a value between one and a hundred: `i32`, a thirty-two-bit number; or `u32`, an unsigned thirty-two-bit number; `i64`, a sixty-four-bit number; or others.
-Rust defaults to an `i32`, so that's the type of `secret_number`.
-The error is because Rust will not compare two different types.
+Rust defaults to an `i32`, so that's the type of `secret_number` unless we add type information elsewhere that would cause Rust to infer a different numerical type.
+The error is because Rust will not compare a string and a number type.

 Ultimately, we want to convert the `String` we read as input into a real number type so that we can compare it to the guess numerically.
 We